Tony Hawk Net Worth 2024

 Interests

 Besides skateboarding, Hawk's interests include mathematics, physics and technology.[78]
-Hawk purchased a camcorder in Japan which he had a friend translate the controls for him, and an Amiga 2000 in the late 1980s.[79]
+Hawk purchased a camcorder in Japan and had a friend translate the controls for him, and an Amiga 2000 in the late 1980s.[79]
 NewTek sent him a Video Toaster for his Amiga in exchange for appearing in a promotional video alongside Wil Wheaton and Penn Jillette,[80] which he later used for editing a promotional video for the TurboDuo game Lords of Thunder in 1993.[81][82]

 Philanthropy